mne-tools/mne-python/doc/_includes/channel_types.rst

    from the include:
    channel-types-begin-content

+..
+NOTE: In the future, this table should be automatically synchronized with the sensor types listed in the glossary.
+Perhaps a table showing data type channels as well as non-data type channels should be added to the glossary and displayed here too.

 Channel types are represented in MNE-Python with shortened or abbreviated names.
 This page lists all supported channel types, their abbreviated names, and the measurement unit used to represent data of that type.
 Where channel